Last Updated on November 5, 2022 by Aaron

 |Cholesterol||31.9 mg||19.3 mg|

-If you’re looking for a sweet, nutty cheese to use in desserts, or with fruit, Gouda is probably the best choice for that situation.
+If you’re looking for a sweet, nutty cheese to use in desserts, or with fruit, Gouda is probably the choice for that.

 If you’re looking for a salty, savory cheese to complement a sandwich, pair with red wine, or to melt on top of an Italian dish, Provolone is the way to go.

-If you’re on a low-sodium diet, mozzarella is a good option (see why).
-If you’re watching your cholesterol, Provolone is probably the better choice.
+If you’re on a low-sodium diet, Mozzarella is better than Provolone (see why).
+If you’re watching your cholesterol, Provolone is a better choice than gouda.